 Phishing Email Examples: The Best

-My point is don’t overthink this.
-These are archetypal in nature.
-Meant to illustrate the kinds of tactics that phishers use.
-They’re also taken from our own email servers.
+My point is this: don’t overthink it.
+These phishing email examples are archetypal in nature and are meant to illustrate the kinds of tactics that phishers use.
+They’re also taken from our own email servers (and were shared by our employees from their personal email accounts, in some cases).
 This is what phishing looks like in the wild.

 With that out of the way, let’s looking at some phishing email examples.

-This is an example of brand phishing, in this case the phish is imitating a Rackspace email.
+Here’s another example of brand phishing.
+In this case, the phish is imitating a Rackspace email.
 We happen to use Rackspace, so this had the potential to pique the right person’s interest.
 It also requires immediate attention, which tries to force a sense of urgency.

-If you ever were, or have just spent time around a middle school-aged boy, the name of the sender would give this away immediately.
-But, assuming your purity of mind and heart allowed you to miss that, the premise here is actually pretty ingenious.
+If you ever were — or have just spent time around — a middle school-aged boy, the name of the sender would give this away immediately.
+But, assuming your purity of mind and heart allowed you to miss that, the premise of this phishing email is actually pretty ingenious.
 If a company has posted job listings on websites like Indeed or LinkedIn, shoot them an email with a malicious payload masquerading as a resume.

 Or in the case of Shona’s resume, maybe just a headshot.

-Here’s another one with a less egregious name, though it’s sent to an email address that an applicant wouldn’t use, much less even have.
+Here’s another phishing email example with a less egregious name, though it’s sent to an email address that a legitimate applicant wouldn’t use, much less even have.

-But there are a couple of things that give this away.
+But there are a couple of things that give this away as a phishing email.
 For one, every sentence or so you get two words concatenated.
 That’s a formatting error caused by copy/pasting between differently encoded applications.
 That’s never a good sign.
 Also, who sends a link to their bank statement?
 That’s phishy, too.
 But the real tell is there’s no contact information given beyond “Al Scogin” and the email address this came from.
 That speaks to the sender’s intent, which isn’t to recoup a financial loss so much as to get you to click a link.
 Phish.

-Ok, now let’s look at some bad examples because those are way more fun.
-We’ll update our best phish section as we see some better phish.
-As you’re about to see, a lot of this is just garbage.
+Ok, now let’s look at some bad phishing email examples because those are way more fun.
+We’ll update our best phish section as we see some better phishing examples in the future.
+As you’re about to see, a lot of these examples of phishing scams are just garbage.